Installing a UXP panel (from a CCX file)

 • You should likely be able to drag a CCX file and drop it onto UnifiedPluginInstallerAgent to install it, but updating the file association to run by default should fix things long term.

-• If you're still having trouble, please contact Adobe ([email protected]) to help understand why your system will not install a valid CCX.
+• If you're still having trouble, please contact Adobe via their official Adobe support form to help understand why your system will not install a valid CCX.

 When I double-click, CCD never opens to finish installing (though a black screen may briefly open and close):

-• Try running UPIA from the command line.
-This should help at least show errors to understand the issue.
-Please see Adobe's list of error numbers (far down the page) to interpret any cryptic errors.
-To run UPIA from the command line, copy and paste the appropriate command below into the Windows Command Prompt or MacOS Terminal (be sure to copy the entire red text as a single line, update the CCX file path based on where you've actually unzipped that file, and leave quotes around the file paths).
+• Try running UPIA from the command line (to get error info): copy and paste the appropriate command below into the Windows Command Prompt or MacOS Terminal (be sure to copy the entire red text as a single line, update the CCX file path based on where you've actually unzipped that file, and leave quotes around the file paths).
 Note that you can easily generate the correct file path by dragging the file into the command line (delete back to the first quote, drag and drop, then add the closing quote to replace the italic text below and preserve the quotes).

 Windows Command Prompt: